 Certainly the value of a single author course is the time to focus on one writer's career.
 Please examine materials in the Center for Steinbeck Studies, which is open Monday-Saturday.
-Include the following in this section of your notebook: 2 commentaries on secondary works on Steinbeck (see bibliography attached to syllabus); 1 commentary on book reviews for one text, contained in binders in the Center for Steinbeck Studies; 1 entry on at least 20 pp of Working Days, the Grapes journal; 1 entry on 20 pp of Steinbeck: A Life in Letters and 1 entry on 30 pp of Benson's or Parini's biography.
+Include the following in this section of your notebook: 2 commentaries on secondary works on Steinbeck (see bibliography attached to syllabus); 2 entries on at least 20 pp of Working Days, the Grapes journal and Journal of a Novel, the East of Eden journal; 1 entry on 20 pp of Steinbeck: A Life in Letters and 1 entry on 30 pp of Benson's or Parini's biography.
 For these entries, please briefly summarize the part of the text you read (4-6 sentences) and then give your insights on how this material affected your reading of Steinbeck's work.